AriZuu/wiced-driver/README.md

 This library contains a LwIP driver (for picoos-lwip library).
 It works with stock LwIP by using PBUF_LINK_ENCAPSULATION_HLEN to reserve space for Wiced SDK headers that exist before ethernet header.
-Standard two-byte padding in beginning of ethernet frame is used, but the padding word overlaps with last two bytes of Wiced SDK headers.
+Two-byte padding in beginning of ethernet frame is used, but the padding word overlaps with last two bytes of Wiced SDK headers.
 A little bit odd, but as LwIP never really touches the contents of the padding word this was an easy way to get correctly aligned packet (DMA processing